History of Wetherby

 Post Type Selectors

-The recorded history of Wetherby began in the 12th & 13th centuries when the Knights Templar and later the Knights Hospitallers were granted land and properties in Yorkshire.
-In 1240 the Knights Templar were granted by Royal Charter of Henry III the right to hold a market in Wetherby (known then as Werreby).
-The charter stated the market should be held on Thursdays, which it still is to this day.
+Wetherby’s rich heritage dates back to the 12th and 13th centuries, when the Knights Templar and later the Knights Hospitallers were granted land and properties in Yorkshire.
+In 1240, by Royal Charter from Henry III, the Knights Templar were granted the right to hold a market in Wetherby (then known as Werreby) on Thursdays—a tradition that continues to this day.

 View of the school

-Pleased to have supported Class 6 of Crossley Street Primary School in their local history project.
-Take a look at some of their fantastic work here.
+We’re delighted to have contributed to Class 6 of Crossley Street Primary School’s local history project.
+Explore some of their remarkable work here.